bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 ![](./images/image13_16.png "")

-9. Now click on users tab of this application toolbar & add the current user to the application using "Assign" option.
+9. Now click on users tab of this application toolbar and add the current user to the application using "Assign" option.

 ![](./images/image13_17.png "")